rhemlock7/regex-gist-explaination/gist-template.md

 This flexibility is particularly useful when there are several valid alternatives for a particular pattern.

 ### Flags
 Flags in regular expressions modify the behavior of the pattern matching process.
-For example, the i flag makes the pattern case-insensitive, allowing for matches regardless of letter case.
 Flags offer control over case sensitivity, global search, and other aspects, tailoring the matching behavior to specific requirements.

+Common flags include "g" for global search, "i" for case-insensitive search, and "m" for multiline matching.
+There are no flags in our VISA credit card example.

 ### Character Escapes
-Character escapes in regular expressions enable the use of special characters as literal characters.
-For instance, \. matches a literal period instead of interpreting it as a wildcard character.
-Character escapes are crucial when dealing with characters that carry special meanings in regular expressions, ensuring their interpretation as literal characters within the pattern.
+In regex, character escapes are used to represent characters with special meanings, allowing them to be matched literally.
+The backslash \ serves as the escape character, followed by a character or sequence that represents a special character.

+These escapes are useful when you want to match specific characters literally, even if they have special meanings in regex.
+For instance, \d allows you to match a digit without interpreting it as a quantifier or special character.

+Here are a few examples of Character Escapes:
+- \d - Digit Escape:
+    - Matches any digit (equivalent to [0-9]).
+- \w - Word Character Escape:
+    - Matches any word character (alphanumeric or underscore).
+- \s - Whitespace Character Escape:
+    - Matches any whitespace character (spaces, tabs, line breaks).
+- \\. - Dot Escape:
+    - Matches a literal dot (period).

 ## Author
-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+My name is Ryan Hemlock.
+I'm a web developer student with the University of Pennsylvania's LPS coding bootcamp.
+You can find my GitHub profile here: https://github.com/rhemlock7